Health & Fitness

 Pro Tip

-Retest every 8–12 weeks under identical conditions: same time of day, same track, same warm-up protocol.
-Variation in test conditions accounts for more error than the formula itself.
+Test under the same conditions each time: same time of day, same track, same warm-up.
+Testing variation accounts for more error than the formula itself.
+Retest every 8 to 12 weeks for a meaningful change signal.